auth0/nextjs-auth0/EXAMPLES.md

 However, there are various reasons why you might want to create and manage an instance of the SDK yourself:

 - You may want to create your own instance for testing
-- You may not want to use environment variables for configuration of secrets (eg using CredStash or AWS's Key Management Service)
+- You may not want to use environment variables for the configuration of secrets (eg using CredStash or AWS's Key Management Service)

 In this case you can use the [initAuth0](https://auth0.github.io/nextjs-auth0/modules/instance.html) method to create an instance, eg: